 Take most of the control for tactical changes to your sites away from the highest paid person opinion’s (HiPPO) and committees by agreeing to use online experiments to inform teams about the effectiveness of proposed changes.

 To short-cut building your own internal team consider bringing in expert consultants who have the experience and credibility to shake the organisation up and get things done.

 Changing content is not an optimisation strategy, it is content management, but it is often called optimisation by some marketers.

 Listen to customers, they are your most important stakeholders, but don’t take what they say literally or do what they ask without first testing the idea to measure real behaviour.
 People are poor at predicting their own future behaviour because the choice architecture influences decision making (volition) and there are many complex and contributory factors that influence the final outcome.

 Usability testing is just common sense.
 But focus groups are not usability testing and so don’t use them!
 Enough said.

 With the development of AI solutions and evolutionary algorithms it is now feasible to optimise the whole customer journey at once.

 Establishing a culture of experimentation and learning through testing ideas out should be a given.

-Having a central team of CRO experts who work closely with stakeholders and seek input from the wider business is the most efficient and effective way of using such expertise.
+Having a central team of conversion rate optimisation experts who work closely with stakeholders and seek input from the wider business is the most efficient and effective way of using such expertise.

 Diversity of people and inputs is key to a successful innovation and change management program.
 CRO needs to be a collaborative process as that is what it is.